ProfSchmergmann/AlgorithmenUebung/README.md

 # AlgorithmenUebung

-Repository für die Übungen zu Algorithmen.
+Repository for storing the algorithm exercises.